Poor response to Ebola causing needless deaths – World Bank head

 "DERISORY"

-Nigeria confirmed a third case of Ebola on Monday in the oil hub of Port Harcourt, bringing the total of confirmed infections nationwide to 17, with around 270 people under surveillance.
+Nigeria confirmed a third case of Ebola on Monday in the oil hub of Port Harcourt, bringing the total confirmed infections nationwide to 16, with around 200 people under surveillance.

 A doctor in Port Harcourt died last week after treating a contact of the Liberian-American man who was the first recorded case of the virus in Africa's most populous country.
 That raised alarm that Ebola, which looked on the verge of being contained in the commercial capital, Lagos, may flare up elsewhere.